AAA vs. Geico Auto Insurance in 2025 (Side-by-Side Review)

 Score: A Excellent Financial Strength | Score: A++ Superior Financial Strength |

-Geico’s big market share comes from its easy online tools, national availability, and strong advertising.
-AAA’s smaller share is because it operates through local clubs and requires a membership to get coverage.
+Geico’s size comes from its online tools, nationwide availability, and nonstop advertising.
+AAA stays smaller because it operates through local clubs and requires a paid membership before you can even buy coverage.

 On Reddit, a Reddit user shared that they had AAA for years and thought the experience was solid.
 They’d been in a few accidents that weren’t their fault and said AAA handled everything without a fight, even covering rental cars without hassle.